ElevateDB ODBC Driver Setup Tutorial

 Data source login

 Press Next and at the next screen choose the database to connect to.
 In this case we will choose PC.
 You will possibly see something else depending on which software you are trying to connect to.
+The database name is an abbreviation of the program name.
+So for Project Clock it's PC, for Pro Schedule PS, for Meeting Manager MM, for Timesheets TS and for Employee Project Clock it's EPC.
 You should never choose the Configuration database as this will connect you to system tables only.

 Select database